Dark Tranquillity is one of the first (along with In Flames

 - Mohs Scale of Rock and Metal Hardness: The majority of their songs are at 9, but a handful of their later, more keyboard heavy songs get as low as 8.
 Much of Projector could be 7.

-- Signature Style: Frequent time signature changes, mid-tempo power riffs, low, breathy growling, symphonic elements, a Gothic-inspired sound, and unusual key signatures.
+- Signature Style: Frequent time signature changes, slow to mid-tempo power riffs, low, breathy growling, symphonic elements, a Gothic-inspired sound, and unusual key signatures.
 Of the three big melodeath bands, they were the most avant-garde.

 - Soprano and Gravel: Subverted.
 This trope is so popular in Melodic Death Metal, yet even when Stanne sings clean (which doesn't happen on every album), his timbre is quite baritone.